TrashPandacoot/domo-pitchfork/rusty-pitchfork/README.md

-# Rusty Pitchfork
+# Domo Pitchfork

 # Introduction
-Rusty Pitchfork is a rust lib crate for interacting with Domo's Public API.
+Domo Pitchfork is a rust lib crate for interacting with Domo's Public API.
 This lib is what powers the ripdomo CLI tool.